GilHoggarth/ukwa-services/ingest/dc/aws_dc2024/README.md

 To deploy:
 * `./dc1-deploy_aws_dc_prereq.sh aws_dc2024_crawler08-prod.env`

 The kafka service is one of these pre-requisities.
-Once deployed, the kafka queues (known as topics in Kafka) need to be created, by:
+If the kafka queues haven't previously been created, then once the pre-requisities have deployed, the kafka queues (known as topics in Kafka) need to be created, by:
 * `./dc2-create_kafka_topics.sh aws_dc2024_crawler08-prod.env`

 Viewing the Kafka UI now should show **dc_cluster** under the Dasboard, and within this dc_cluster, 3 topics should exist for the domain crawl: dc.tocrawl, dc.inscope, and dc.crawled.
 There should also be a validated (green ticked) broker showing the EC2 internal IP.